jimyoon/farm_gw_sensitivity/README.md

 ## Contributing Modeling Software
 -Standard Python Packages along with the Pyomo package (https://www.pyomo.org/).
 Pyomo is a Python-based, open-source optimization modeling language.
 -IPOPT (https://coin-or.github.io/Ipopt/).
 Ipopt (Interior Point Optimizer) is an open source software package for large-scale nonlinear optimization.
--QGIS (https://qgis.org/) for geospatial processing and visualization.
+-QGIS (https://qgis.org/) is open-source software for geospatial processing and visualization.
 -Superwell V1.1 (https://zenodo.org/records/14583794).
 Modified version of the Supwerwell V1.1 Python code is used to generate the groundwater cost curves.

 ## Recreate my experiment